-Fall migration is underway and Highly Pathogenic Avian Influenza (HPAI) is once more increasing throughout the United States.
+Spring migration will be starting soon and Highly Pathogenic Avian Influenza (HPAI) is expected to continue throughout the United States.
 Vermont Animal Health Officials recommend against competitions, exhibitions, shows, swaps or other in-person gatherings or commingling events of domestic fowl or poultry.
 Should these events choose to occur, please exercise caution and good biosecurity, and visit our Fairs, Shows, and Exhibition site for more information.
 General information on Avian Influenza can be found here.

 The Animal Health Section of the Vermont Agency of Agriculture, Food, and Markets protects the health and welfare of Vermonters and their livestock and poultry by advancing a safe and secure food supply within a marketplace that provides fair and equal access to consumers and processors while enhancing Vermont’s working landscape, rural character and local economies.